Tellusant/docs/articles-posts/palmer-penguins.md

 I am convinced that the power of these methods will win the day.
 It starts with experiments, and then gradually management teams are won over.
 How long will it takes?

 ChatGPT estimate 3-5 years untill routine automation of these kinds of methods.
-Here is what it says:
+Here is what it says, based on its undesrstanding of Tellusant:

 **Already happening (2025)**
 - automated dashboards